-This distribution of shareholders' dividends shall be either in cash or stock, in which with cash dividends not less than 10% of the total dividend.
+This distribution of shareholders' dividends shall be either in cash or stocks in which with cash dividends not less than 10% of the total dividend.

-- D. On August 5, 2021, the Company passed a resolution at the general meeting of shareholders that no surplus will be distributed due to losses in 2020.
-In addition, on June 23, 2020, the Company passed the 2019 profit distribution proposal through the resolution of the general meeting of shareholders, and distributed dividends to shareholders of \$27,075 thousand. - E. For details of information on employee's compensation and directors and supervisors' remuneration, please refer to Note 6(28).
+- D. The Company passed the resolution of the board of directors on August 11, 2022 that it will not distribute the earnings due to losses in the first half of 2022.
+In addition, on June 30, 2022 and August 5, 2021, the Company passed a resolution at the general meeting of shareholders to not distribute earnings due to losses in 2021 and 2020, respectively. - E. For details of information on employee's compensation and directors and supervisors' remuneration, please refer to Note 6(26).